cavaunpeu/willwolf.io-source/content/articles/thorough-introduction-to-boltzmann-machines.md

 Given that each dimension must assume a 0 or a 1, the above 3 models must necessarily return the probability of observing a 1 (where 1 minus this value gives the probability of observing a 0).

-Let's derive these formulas using the workhorse axiom of conditional probability, starting with the first model:
+Let's derive these models using the workhorse axiom of conditional probability, starting with the first:

 $$
 \begin{align*}